LeeYuuuan/ECGR_5106_HW5/readme.md

 4. **Translation Direction**
    - English→French vs. French→English may differ slightly in accuracy, often due to morphological or syntactic complexities of the source or target language.

-5. **Future Work**
-   - Incorporating beam search decoding can improve generative quality.
-   - Subword tokenization (e.g., BPE) often yields more robust translations.
-   - Larger datasets and advanced regularization are beneficial for deeper models.

----

-**References**
-- *List any references (papers, resources, or lecture notes) used.*